How to Stop Cabbage White Butterflies from Damaging Your Garden Crops

 Pollination and Garden Netting

 Due to the small mesh size, bees cannot pass through the netting.
-If you're growing flowering crops that need pollination, remember to remove the netting during the flowering period.
+If you're growing flowering crops that need pollination, remove the netting during the flowering period.

 Previous Next